LarsenAndreas/qualisys_arducopter_bridge/README.md

 The main resources are [Getting Started](https://docs.qualisys.com/getting-started/content/getting_started/introduction.htm) and [QTM Documentation](https://docs.qualisys.com/qtm/content/welcome_to_qtm.htm).

 1. [Installing QTM and QDS](https://docs.qualisys.com/getting-started/content/getting_started/setting_up_your_system/configuring_the_network/installing_qtm_and_qds.htm)
    - To process the camera information, we need the *Qualisys Track Manager* (QTM), and its sub-component *Qualisys DHCP Server* (QDS).
 QTM allows us to define which markers compose the MAV, and stream information on the local network.
-QDS allows the QTM to identify and communicate with the cameras ⇒
+QDS allows the QTM to identify and communicate with the cameras.

 2. [Running the Configuration Wizard](https://docs.qualisys.com/getting-started/content/34_how_to_configure_qds/running_the_configuration.htm)
    - If you are connected through a router, you will need to look at the [Advanced Network Settings](https://docs.qualisys.com/getting-started/content/34_how_to_configure_qds/advanced_network_settings.htm).
 To get this to work, while retaining your internet connection, only tick the *Enable QDS operation for the network connection* - don't press the *Autoconfig* button.

 3. [Viewing the cameras in QTM](https://docs.qualisys.com/getting-started/content/6_connecting_cameras_series/6d_how_to_set_your_cameras_up_in_qtm/viewing_the_cameras_in_qtm.htm)
-   - The red "record" button in the action bar will also look for your cameras.
-This will also tell you if the system needs calibration.

 4. [Wand Calibration](https://docs.qualisys.com/qtm/content/project_options/wand_calibration.htm?Highlight=calibration)
-   - It might make your life easier, if you place the reference L-bracket in an accessible place - this will make it easier to align the MAV axis later.
+   - **IMPORTANT:** Change the *Axis pointing upwards* to "Negative Z-axis".

 5. [Defining a rigid body in QTM](https://docs.qualisys.com/getting-started/content/17_rigid_body_series/17a_how_to_track_rigid_bodies/defining_a_rigid_body_in_qtm.htm)
    - Changing to the 3D view ([Types of Windows](https://docs.qualisys.com/getting-started/content/16_how_to_set_up_your_qtm_workspace/types_of_windows.htm)) will allow you to define a *rigid body*, i.e. the collection of markers which correspond to the MAV without recording first.
    - There might be other reflective surfaces in the environment, and as such, the system might see more markers than actually present.
 You can try to optimize this with the [Exposure & Flash Time and Marker Threshold](https://docs.qualisys.com/getting-started/content/getting_started/setting_up_your_system/optimizing_the_camera_settings/exposure___flash_time_and_marker_threshold.htm).

 6. Align your MAV with the Qualisys reference such that the the MAV forward is in the x direction.
-Then reset *Reset Rotation* ([Rigid Body Settings](https://docs.qualisys.com/getting-started/content/17_rigid_body_series/17a_how_to_track_rigid_bodies/rigid_body_settings.htm)) to tell QTM how it should interpret the orientation.
+Then reset *Reset Rotation* ([Rigid Body Settings](https://docs.qualisys.com/getting-started/content/17_rigid_body_series/17a_how_to_track_rigid_bodies/rigid_body_settings.htm)) to tell QTM how it should interpret the orientation. **Be sure to check if Roll, Pitch, and Yaw are still behaving as expected!** I had some trouble with these becoming misaligned with the local coordinate frame.
+To fix this, I had to delete the rigid body, restart QTM, align the MAV with the global axis, and then define the body.

 ### ArduCopter Setup